azrafe7/send2photopea/README.md

 [FIREFOX]
+INSTALLATION INSTRUCTIONS

-INSTALL/THROUBLESHOOTING: Note that to make it work you need to give the extension the permission to "Access your data for all websites" (it's needed to fetch image data and properly send it to Photopea).
+Note that to make the extension work properly you need to give it the permission to "Access your data for all websites" (it's needed to fetch image data and properly send it to Photopea).
-To do so, right-click on the extension icon once installed, and click on "Manage Extension", then enabled "Access your data for all websites".
+Follow this quick tutorial if you don't know how to do it: https://github.com/azrafe7/send2photopea/issues/2.

 Don't worry, no data handled by the extension ever leaves your computer.